Nicolae Militaru: Revolution and aftermath

-On December 24, 1989, during the Romanian Revolution, Militaru was already in charge of the heavily guarded Defense Ministry when a controversial incident took place.
+On 24 December 1989, during the Romanian Revolution, Militaru was already in charge of the heavily guarded Defense Ministry when a controversial incident took place.
 According to a narrative put forward by former Securitate agents, he lured USLA military counterintelligence agents into an ambush and ensured the group was headed by Colonel Gheorghe Trosca and Major Eugen Cotuna since they had compromising information on Militaru's alleged GRU ties; the pair ended up killed.
 However, during 1990, army officers in the military's own press cast doubt on a story that was widely reported in civilian newspapers, alleging it was a Securitate diversion effectively spread by agents who had infiltrated the regular press.

-On December 26, in the Revolution's immediate aftermath, the new leader, Ion Iliescu, formally named him Defense Minister.
+On 26 December, in the Revolution's immediate aftermath, the new leader, Ion Iliescu, formally named him Defense Minister.
 Two days later, Iliescu issued a decree promoting Militaru to the rank of general of the army.
 As minister, Militaru recalled to active duty some thirty officers, most of whom had received active training in the Soviet Union.
 Other officers became increasingly uneasy and a pro-reform group, Comitetul de Acțiune pentru Democratizarea Armatei (CADA, Action Committee for the Democratization of the Army) emerged on 12 February 1990.
 The following day over a thousand soldiers and officers assembled in Bucharest, and Militaru was dismissed on 16 February, replaced by General Victor Stănculescu.
-He ran in the 1996 presidential election, winning 0.22% of the vote.
-He died of cancer the following month.
+He ran in the 1996 presidential election, winning 0.22% of the vote but died of cancer the following month.